 William De Morgan executed William Morris's original tulip and trellis (top right) while working at Morris & Co. in 1870.
 In 1890, he designed his own version of tulip and trellis (top left).
 At one point, De Morgan denied Morris having any influence on his work, but it is apparent here.

 Bedford Daisy is named after one of the housing developments build on the outskirts of London to provide homes for the many workers who had come to London for jobs in the factories.
+Bedford Park later became the first suburban garden community; it was the height of fashion to live there.
 It was a very popular pattern and variations of it were made by a number of tile houses.

 Persian Peacocks, accent tiles used as border